 Perform this simple skin care routine twice per day, morning and night.

-Start with a gentle cleanser.
+Look for a Gentle Cleanser: Start with a gentle cleanser.
 The cleanser starts the process of removing excess oil, dead skin, and residue that has built up on your skin over the day.
 Cleansing also prepares your skin for the treating process, providing a clean, blank canvas for your treatment of choice.

-Look for formulations that are unscented and free of sulfates, a family of detergents that may cause irritation.
+Avoid Harsh Ingredients and Look for Active Ingredients: Look for formulations that are unscented and free of sulfates, a family of detergents that may cause irritation.
 Avoid anything containing alcohol, which has a naturally drying effect.
 Some cleansers are medicated, containing benzoyl peroxide, sulfur, or salicylic acid.
 While these are known to be effective treatments for acne, the nature of cleansers often means that you’re washing off the medication before it can truly take effect.3 Therefore, leave the cleanser on for at least 20-30 seconds.

-Use a cleanser specifically formulated for your face.
+Look for a Cleanser is Formulated for Your Skin Type: Use a cleanser specifically formulated for your face.
 One of the biggest mistakes is using a body wash as a face wash.
 The skin on your face, neck, and chest are thinner and more sensitive than skin on other parts of your body.
 A body wash would be overly drying and irritating on your face.

 Wet your face with lukewarm water, and gently apply the cleanser to your skin in small, circular motions.
 You generally should not massage the cleanser into your skin for more than 20 to 30 seconds.
 Going for too long may strip your skin of oils and quickly result in irritation.4 Rinse your face with lukewarm water, and air or pat dry with a clean towel.
 Do not rub your face with the towel.